What is a caliby cat?

 Are caliby cats female?

 Almost all caliby cats are female.
 The red (orange) is located on the X chromosome, which makes it sex-linked.
 As the male (XY) only has one X chromosome, he will either be red and white, or non-red and white.
-The female (XX) has two chromosomes, so if she inherits one copy of the red gene, and one copy of non-red (black, brown or grey), she will display both colours at random.
+The female (XX) has two chromosomes, so if she inherits one copy of the red gene, and one copy of non-red (black, brown or grey), she will display both colors at random.
 The addition of white is due to the white spotting gene which masks all other colours by preventing normal pigment-producing cell replication and migration to the skin during embryologic development

-The incidence of male tortoiseshell, calico and other sex-linked colours is reported to be 1-3,000.
+The incidence of male tortoiseshell, calico and other sex-linked colors is reported to be 1-3,000.
 The most common cause is Klinefelter syndrome, in which the male inherits two X chromosomes, so instead of being XY, he is XXY.

 Caliby cat personality